Ibrahim Mahama Attack: First Video of Troubling Incident Involving Black Maria Team Emerges

-• A video from the day of the alleged police brutality on the CEO of Red Clay Ibrahim Mahama has emerged
+• A video of the alleged police brutality on the CEO of Red Clay, Ibrahim Mahama, has emerged

-• The Inspector-General of Police ordered an investigation into the assault on artist Ibrahim Mahama in Tamale
+• The Inspector-General of Police has ordered a probe into the case involving the artist in Tamale

-• The IGP's Special Operations Team denied involvement, claiming the incident escalated from a traffic enforcement operation
+• The IGP's Special Operations Team denied involvement, claiming the incident was an escalation

-A video of the incident that led to the attack on the renowned Ghanaian artist and CEO of Red Clay, Ibrahim Mahama, in Tamale, the Northern Regional capital, has emerged.
+A video of the incident that led to the alleged attack on the renowned Ghanaian artist and CEO of Red Clay, Ibrahim Mahama, in Tamale, has emerged.

-In the short video, the police personnel accused of the attack are seen accosting the bus that Mahama and some family members were travelling on.
+Police personnel accused of the attack were seen stopping the bus that Mahama and some family members were travelling on in the Northern Region capital.

 The Inspector-General of Police, Police Professional Standards Bureau, Ibrahim Mahama attacked, Red Clay Studios, Black Maria